AgnibhaRay/VMM-Exam-System/README.md

-# 🎯 Vishal Mega Mart Security Exam System
+# 🎯 VMM Security Exam System

 A modern, professional web application built with Next.js for conducting security assessment examinations.
 This system provides a seamless experience for both administrators and candidates, featuring real-time exam taking, automatic grading, and downloadable certificates.